-Applicants who want to be considered for all types of state and federal financial aid should apply as soon after January 1 as possible by completing a Free Application for Federal Student Aid (FAFSA).
+Applicants who want to be considered for all types of state and federal financial aid should apply as soon after October 1 as possible by completing a Free Application for Federal Student Aid (FAFSA).
 For California Dream Act-eligible students, complete the California Dream Act application to be considered for state grants.
-Since new California grant program applicants must apply by March 2, we strongly encourage all applicants to apply by this date.